pagkly/Zed/Investopedia3/National Stock Exchange of India Limited (NSE).md

 ## Special Considerations

 As of June 2020, the National Stock Exchange had accumulated $2.27 trillion in total market capitalization, making it one of the world's largest stock exchange.
-The [flagship index](https://www.investopedia.com/articles/stocks/09/indian-stock-market.asp), the NIFTY 50, represents the majority of total market capitalization listed on the exchange.
+The [[flagship index]](https://www.investopedia.com/articles/stocks/09/indian-stock-market.asp), the NIFTY 50, represents the majority of total market capitalization listed on the exchange.

 The total traded value of stocks listed on the index makes up almost half of the traded value of all stocks on the NSE for the last six months.
 The index itself covers 12 sectors of the Indian economy across 50 stocks.
-Besides the NIFTY 50 Index, the National Stock Exchange [maintains market indices](https://nseindia.com/products/content/equities/indices/broad_indices.htm) that track various market capitalizations, volatility, specific sectors, and factor strategies.
+Besides the NIFTY 50 Index, the National Stock Exchange [[maintains market indices]](https://nseindia.com/products/content/equities/indices/broad_indices.htm) that track various market capitalizations, volatility, specific sectors, and factor strategies.

 The National Stock Exchange has been a pioneer in Indian financial markets, being the first electronic limit order book to trade derivatives and ETFs.
-The exchange supports more than 3,000 [Very Small Aperture Terminal](https://www.investopedia.com/terms/v/vsat.asp) (VSAT) terminals, making the NSE the largest private wide-area network in the country.
+The exchange supports more than 3,000 [[Very Small Aperture Terminal]](https://www.investopedia.com/terms/v/vsat.asp) (VSAT) terminals, making the NSE the largest private wide-area network in the country.
 Girish Chandra Chaturvedi is the Chairman of the Board of Directors and Vikram Limaye is the Managing Director and CEO of the exchange.

 ## Benefits of the NSE